You’re likely familiar with “digital marketing strategies,” but it may be considered a term usually reserved for private schools.

 - Email Marketing

 Your district’s website is the heartbeat of every digital marketing campaign — so this should be your top priority.
-Whether you’re posting on social media, optimizing for search, or sending emails, you’re likely leading families back to your website — and if your website experience doesn’t match their expectations, the data suggests they won’t come back.
+Whether you’re posting on social media, claiming a profile for online reviews, or sending emails, you’re likely leading families back to your website — and if your website experience doesn’t match their expectations, the data suggests they won’t come back.
 (Or maybe they’ll just leave an angry Facebook comment.)

 Consider how often you conduct an online search to do research — whether it’s looking up the best local restaurants or finding a new pair of shoes.
 Search engines play an essential role in most of our lives — and the data is there to back it up: